How to Get Corporate Gigs: 8 Tips Directly From the Pros

 - Alex Your Fortune Teller | Fortune Teller

-Being responsive and communicating clearly
+Be responsive and communicate clearly

-Being flexible with client requests
+Be flexible with client requests

 "I try to maintain a positive, upbeat attitude and figure out how I can help them.
 Typically their number one goal is impressing the attendees and helping set the atmosphere.
 I try to pay attention to what's going on before I perform so I can figure out how to help the flow of things."